sfaist/docs/api-reference/extract.md

 ### getProduct

-Fetch a single product based on a specified query and type.
+Fetch a single product based on a specified query and type from the web.

 ```graphql
 getProduct(query: String!, type: QueryType!, targetFormat: TargetFormatInput): JSON